gabrielcapilla/gabrielcapilla/README.md

 - 👋 Hi, I’m @gabrielcapilla
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Nim
+- ☝️ I'm currently familiar with Bash and Lua

 <!---
 gabrielcapilla/gabrielcapilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.